AhmedDx/NAND-Gate-Using-BJTs/README.md

 - DC Input Voltage Module to Breadboard (2)
 - Button (2)

+## 👨‍💻Software Application
+The circuit was designed and tested using Proteus Design Suite, a professional software tool widely used for electronic circuit design and simulation.
+Proteus allows engineers and students to create electronic schematics, simulate circuit behavior, and verify circuit performance before building the physical hardware.

 ## 💯 Circuit Operation
 The transistors in the circuit operate in switching mode.